onurhanak/personalWebsite/content/about.md

 date: 2025-05-16
 ---

 Hi, I'm **Onurhan Ak**.
 I am a Linux-focused DevOps and Systems Engineer with a strong background in automation, provisioning, and data infrastructure.
-I’m RHCSA-certified and currently working as a Data Engineer & Linux SysAdmin at the University of British Columbia.
+I’m RHCSA-certified and currently working as a Linux SysAdmin at the University of British Columbia.

 ### What I Do